interlay/interlay.github.io/docs/vault/guide.md

 ### 3. Install the Vault client

-Create a folder for your vault and enter it:
+Create a folder for your Vault and enter it:

 ```shell
 mkdir vault && cd vault